Detecting Traces of Light-Quark Yukawa Couplings to the Higgs Boson in Fragmentation Products

 A valuable principle to estimate the relative sizes of multi-hadron fragmentation matrix elements is the degree to which they are \emph{favored} in terms of valence flavor~\cite{Artru:1995zu}.
 Applying this principle, together with a suppression by $f_\pi/m_p$ for the most favored contributions (as appropriate for a chiral-odd matrix element), we can estimate all DOPs entering \eq{modelling_assumption} for $h = \pi^\pm$~\cite{supplement}.
 For $q = s,c,b$ we assign separate, conservative uncertainties for the symmetrized and sea asymmetry DOPs.
 For $q = c,b$ we further work to leading power in $\lqcd/m_q$ to sharpen our estimates, using techniques from \refcite{vonKuk:2023jfd}.

 The projected $\Delta \chi^2 = 1$ contours in the $(y_u, y_d)$ plane that arise from the above statistical and systematic theory uncertainties are shown in the left panel of \fig{projected_limits}.
 We account for the full systematic covariance matrix of experimental channels that use the same final-state hadron (and thus are subject to the same unknown sea-quark BMFrFs and sea asymmetries).
-If we let $\Delta \kappa_q \equiv y_q/y_q^\SM - 1$ and convert to $95\%\CL$, the projected limits on the individual parameters of interest are
+If we let $\Delta \kappa_q \equiv y_q/y_q^\SM - 1$ and convert to $95\%\CL$ (constraining one individual parameter at a time), the projected limits are

-We observe that even under our extreme assumptions on unknown sea-quark BMFrFs, the inherent cancellation of heavy-quark contributions in \eq{fact_Delta_sigma_hV} is active, in particular for $ZH$ production, and leads to a subdominant systematic uncertainty.
-Another feature of the observable apparent from \fig{projected_limits} is that combining different final-state hadrons and boson types provides a unique handle to tease apart the individual Yukawa couplings.
+We observe that even under our extreme assumptions on unknown sea-quark BMFrFs, the inherent cancellation of heavy-quark contributions in \eq{fact_Delta_sigma_hV} is active and leads to a subdominant systematic uncertainty.
+This underlines a key feature of the observable apparent from \fig{projected_limits}, namely that combining different final-state hadrons and bosons provides a unique and model-independent handle to tease apart the individual Yukawa couplings.

-We also consider the prospects of constraining $y_c$ and $y_s$ from $VH$ YFAs involving reconstructed kaons $K^\pm$ and charm mesons $D^\pm$. \footnote{ We generically use $K^\pm$ ($D^\pm$) for all hadrons with strangeness $S = \pm 1$ (charm $C = \pm 1$). } The relevant yields are $n_{K^\pm} \approx 2.67645$ and $n_{D^\pm} = \as(m_c)/(2\pi)$, where the latter is also well in line with the result from \texttt{Pythia 8.3}.
+We also consider the prospects of constraining $y_c$ and $y_s$ from $VH$ YFAs involving reconstructed kaons $K^\pm$ and charm mesons $D^\pm$. \footnote{ We generically use $K^\pm$ ($D^\pm$) for all hadrons with strangeness $S = \pm 1$ (charm $C = \pm 1$). } The relevant yields are $\exv{n_{K^\pm}} \approx 2.75$ and $\exv{n_{D^\pm}} \approx \as(m_c)/(2\pi)$, where the latter is also well in line with the result from \texttt{Pythia 8.3.16}.
 The resulting $\Delta \chi^2 = 1$ contours are shown in the right panel of \fig{projected_limits}.
 Converting to $95\%\CL$, we find